Five Steps to Better Not-For-Profit Director Recruitment

 The wonderful thing about having this information on your website, is that it makes it easier for you and others to share it via social media, email, and e-newsletters.
 This helps cast your net wider and reach potential candidates you don’t even know are out there.

 Don’t stop there though.
 There are websites where you as a NFP can advertise your vacancy (for free).
 And, if you are ready to go to the next level, share this information with professional search organisations.

 5. Be open to appointing a first-time director.

 I’m a huge advocate for appointing first-timers on a board.
 We all have to start our board career somewhere, and it starts with more boards being open to appointing first-time directors.
 Taking a pragmatic approach, you don’t want a whole board full of newbies, but one or two isn’t going to disrupt things too much and may enhance the performance and outcomes of your board.

 I disagree with the premise of disregarding board newbies because they may be using your board as a stepping-stone to larger, fee-paying board.
 Why is this a problem?!
 This person is going to put in a lot of commitment, energy, effort, brainpower, and time for no payment; and you’re annoyed that their ‘payment’ for this input is experience that they’re going to use to progress their board career.

 As I said in the article, “… it’s better to have had [a first-time board member] for a relatively short time than not at all.”
 Get the most out of them while you can and help them progress their career when they’re ready.

-At the end of the day, there shouldn’t be anything mystifying about director recruitment.
-If you build a pragmatic approach and put in the effort you will be rewarded with great board candidates, and a highly effective board.
+At the end of the day, if you build a pragmatic board recruitment approach and put in the effort you will be rewarded with great board candidates, and a highly effective board.